DanielJClimb/Sport_dashboards_IO/README.md

 | Id | Tool | Purpose |
 | :--: | :--: | :--: |
 | R1 | Internet connection | Provide connection to api services for data extraction |
-Due to teh creation of thi exe file users do not have to install python or development enviroment
+Due to the creation of the exe file users do not have to install python or development enviroment